PGM-Lab/InferPy/README.rst

    	:scale: 90 %
    	:align: center

-InferPy: Deep Probabilistic Modelling Made Easy
+InferPy: Deep Probabilistic Modeling Made Easy
 ===============================================

 InferPy is a high-level API for probabilistic modeling written in Python and capable of running on top of Edward and Tensorflow.
-InferPy's API is strongly inspired by Keras and it has a focus on enabling flexible data processing, easy-to-code probablistic modelling, scalable inference and robust model validation.
+InferPy's API is strongly inspired by Keras and it has a focus on enabling flexible data processing, easy-to-code probablistic modeling, scalable inference and robust model validation.

 Use InferPy is you need a probabilistic programming language that: